 Here’s a great idea.
 Let’s squat, as though on the toilet, then bend over and place our hands on the floor (while in the squat), then unceremoniously fling our legs into the air behind us, only to land in a push-up/plank position, and then oops – change our minds, fling our legs upwards towards our firmly planted hands, and then lurch back to a standing position.
 And, if we don’t want to be considered a total dweeb by our trainer, also add a “jump up” at the end and a full push-up during the plank portion.

 Who thought of this moronic combination of movements, and why do people agree to do them?

-According to the Oxford Dictionary, the term, “Burpee,” actually originated in the 1930s, by Royal H. Burpee, an American psychologist.
+According to the Oxford Dictionary, the term, “Burpee,” actually originated in the 1930s, by Royal H. Burpee, an American physiologist.
 It was originally used as a “Burpees test.”
 This test consisted of a series of “Burpees” (movements) executed in rapid succession.
 It was designed to measure agility and coordination.

 The only time I would voluntarily throw my body to the ground from a standing position would be during an unscheduled airstrike.
 So, when I first learned about “Burpees” from a trainer many years ago, I thought he had lost his mind.
 He suggested that we try ten repetitions.
 I flat out refused.